Sprinkler systems

 2) Water the garden at times when the temperature is lower.
 Early in the morning for instance.
 During the day water will evaporate at a higher rate because of the higher temperature.

 3) Service taps regularly.
 In the long run your savings on the water bill will be remarkably more than the service cost of taps.
 A dripping tap not only waste money and water.
-If it is located close to the house or other structures, it will cause damage to it.
+If it is located close to the house or other structures, it will cause damage to the foundation and surrounding structures.
 Damp conditions will result in expensive and timely repair work to your house.

 4) Buy a cover for your pool.
 By doing this, the water surface will not be exposed to direct sunlight.